Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 In this course participants will:

-- Introduction to the importance of understanding health hazards as part of Hazard Identification.
+- Introduction to the importance of understanding health hazards as part of hazard identification.

 Audience: OH&S Committee Members, Managers and Worker Representatives.